PyconUK/2017.pyconuk.org/pages/ukpa.md

 > as a member of the UKPA in the way that he or she decides in good faith
 > would be most likely to further the purposes of the UKPA.

 * I can't make it to this year's conference.
-Can I still me a member?
+Can I still be a member?

 Unfortunately, no, you cannot.